 The Browser, Mobile, and IoT Agents run in web/mobile/IoT applications, collect metrics, and then transmit that data to either a SaaS or an on-premises deployment of AppDynamics.

 |The AppDynamics SaaS Cloud, consisting of the components listed to the right, stores, processes, and analyzes data, and then delivers RUM metrics to the Controller UI.|

 The on-premises deployment of AppDynamics has most of the same components and data as the SaaS model.
-In this model, DevOps install and administer their own Controller Service, Events Service, and EUM Service.
+In this model, DevOps install and administer their own Controller, Events Service, and EUM Server.
 The EUM Synthetic Monitoring Service and sessions data, however, are not available in the on-premises deployment.